-- 3.9 The new Standard is applicable from 1 April 2020 and will require more arrangements, where there is a right to use an asset, to be included on the Council's Balance Sheet.
-The level of non-current assets is likely to increase and these will be matched by a liability to reflect the lease payments to be made. - 3.10 A review of the finance system and the list of leases used to compile the Statement of Accounts has identified a small number of assets where the arrangements are currently classified as operating leases that are therefore potentially in scope.
-However a number of these arrangements are for periods of less than 12 months or the asset value is likely to be less than £10,000 and therefore these can be excluded. - 3.11 In addition, there is also the arrangement being negotiated with Staffordshire County Council for Friary Grange leisure Centre for the 5 year extended opening that could be in scope depending on the Head of Terms. - 3.12 However it is likely the value (excluding Friary Grange Leisure Centre) of the assets and matching liabilities will not be significant.
+- 3.7 The new Standard was originally applicable from 1 April 2020, but due to Covid-19 the implementation has been delayed until 1 April 2022.
+This Standard will require more arrangements where there is a right to use an asset to be included on the Council's Balance Sheet.
+The level of non-current assets is likely to increase and these will be matched by a liability to reflect the lease payments to be made. - 3.8 The identification and inclusion of these assets on the Council's Balance sheet will also mean that there will be an increase in the Capital Financing Requirement (Borrowing Need), and changes to financing and a number of Prudential Indicators related to debt. - 3.9 The only area potentially impacting on the Council is lessor leases for nil consideration, which are still under discussion.
+A review of the finance system and the list of leases used to compile the Statement of Accounts has identified a small number of assets where the arrangements are currently classified as operating leases that are therefore potentially in scope.
+However a number of these arrangements are for periods of less than 12 months or the asset value is likely to be less than £10,000 and these can be excluded.

+- 3.10 In addition, there is also the arrangement with Staffordshire County Council for Friary Grange leisure Centre for the 5 year extended opening that could be in scope depending on the Head of Terms.
+However it is likely the value (excluding Friary Grange Leisure Centre) of the assets and matching liabilities will not be significant. - 3.11 Given the revised timeframe, the Council will continue to monitor any new leases and changes to current leases in order that we ensure that we are compliant with the new IFRS.